Co-Curricular & Extra Curricular Programs

 Parent Involvement – Parent involvement is supported and encouraged.
 We believe that such involvement in the education process assists in increased student achievement and success.
 There are many opportunities for parents to play a significant role in their child’s education.
 We would like to hear from you if you are interested in volunteering.

-Administrative Procedure No. 343 requires all volunteers to have a criminal record check on file with the school.
+Administrative Procedure No. 343 requires all volunteers to have a Vulnerable Sector Check on file with the school.

 Parent /Community/Parish Bulletin Board – In the school we have our Parent Bulletin Board where various community events, school events and parish information is posted.
 Please stop by and check the board when you are in the school.